 Great prospects from big data

-Our MSc in Big Data Analytics gives you an in-depth knowledge and critical understanding of the key issues and concepts in today’s data-driven business and science landscapes.
+Our MSc in Big Data Analytics gives you in-depth knowledge and critical understanding of the key issues and concepts in today’s data-driven business and science landscapes.
 You will develop powerful skills in the extraction, analysis and management of information from big data using a variety of scientific techniques and software tools.

 This course offers the ideal introduction to knowledge discovery, analysis and assessment of data extracted from structured and unstructured big-data sets, as well as the visualisation and communication of results.
 You will process advanced knowledge and information, make deductions and form conclusions.